 Serious side effects may sometimes occur without warning or symptoms but may lead to sudden death in severe cases and should be treated as a medical emergency

-Other Xeljanz side effects may include:
+Other Xeljanz serious side effects may include:

 - Stomach or intestinal perforations